UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 3. Input your preferred start date.
 If the previous tenant has already shut off the power, you may need to wait for a technician to physically turn the meter on, which makes advance notice crucial.

-5. Review your submission and create your online account portal login for future bill management.
+5. Review your final submission and immediately create your online account portal login for future bill management.

 Transferring Service Between New Jersey Addresses

-If you’re already a customer navigating a local relocation, figuring out how to transfer PSE&G service takes just a few clicks.
+If you’re already a current customer navigating a local relocation, figuring out how to transfer service takes just a few clicks.
 The online portal allows you to seamlessly link your current profile to your future residence.
-When managing a PSE&G moving request, you can easily schedule a distinct shut-off date for your old place and a separate activation date for the new home, ensuring you never face an accidental blackout during the transition.
-Keep in mind that PSE&G may require a security deposit depending on your credit and service history, though they occasionally waive this for customers in good standing.
+When managing a moving request, you can easily schedule a distinct shut-off date for your old place and a separate activation date for the new home, ensuring you never face an accidental blackout during the transition.
+Keep in mind that depending on your current credit and service history, you may be required to pay a security deposit, though this is frequently waived for returning customers in excellent standing.

 Understanding PSE&G Plans, Pricing, and Energy Choice